 Diversity and Strategic Development

-In 2011, the Illinois Tollway created the Department of Diversity and Strategic Development to increase access to economic opportunities for disadvantaged, minority- and women-owned business enterprises, as well as underemployed individuals.
-The Tollway remains focused on promoting, assisting and ensuring diverse participation in all aspects of Tollway operations, including contracting, consulting and the supply of goods and services.
+In 2011, the Illinois Tollway created the Department of Diversity and Strategic Development to increase access to economic opportunities for disadvantaged, minority- and women-owned enterprise (D/M/WBE) firms, as well as underemployed individuals.
+The Tollway remains focused on promoting, assisting and ensuring diverse participation in the Move Illinois Program and all aspects of its operations, including contracting, consulting and the supply of goods and services.

 The Department of Diversity and Strategic Development works to:

-- Increase access to contract opportunities for certified disadvantaged, minority- and women-owned business enterprises through diversity outreach efforts
+- Increase access to contract opportunities for certified D/M/WBEs through diversity outreach efforts

 - Effectively communicate the Tollway's diversity programs and initiatives

 - Level the playing field for all businesses through growing competition

 - Help to diversify skilled and construction trades

 - Monitor Tollway contracts to maximize economic benefit and ensure prompt payment and diversity compliance

 The Illinois Tollway provides opportunities for small businesses, D/M/WBEs and underemployed individuals through the following programs: